Mark Felt: After Hoover's death

 Hoover died in his sleep and was found on the morning of May 2, 1972.
 Tolson was nominally in charge until the next day, when Nixon appointed L. Patrick Gray as Acting FBI Director.
 Tolson submitted his resignation, which Gray accepted.
-Felt succeeded to Tolson's post as Associate Director, the number-two job in the Bureau.
+Felt succeeded to Tolson's post as Deputy Director, the number-two job in the Bureau.
 Felt served as an honorary pallbearer at Hoover's funeral.

 On the day of Hoover's death, Hoover's secretary for five decades, Helen Gandy, began destroying his files.
 She turned over twelve boxes of the "Official/Confidential" files to Felt on May 4, 1972.
 These contained 167 files and 17,750 pages, many of them containing derogatory information about individuals whom Hoover had investigated.
 He used this information as power over them.
 Felt stored the files in his office.

 The existence of such files had long been rumored.
 Gray told the press that afternoon that "there are no dossiers or secret files.
 There are just general files and I took steps to preserve their integrity."
 Felt earlier that day had told Gray, "Mr. Gray, the Bureau doesn't have any secret files", and later accompanied Gray to Hoover's office.
 They found Gandy boxing up papers.
 Felt said Gray "looked casually at an open file drawer and approved her work", though Gray would later deny he looked at anything.
 Gandy retained Hoover's "Personal File" and destroyed it.

 When Felt was called to testify in 1975 by the U.S. House about the destruction of Hoover's papers, he said, "There's no serious problems if we lose some papers.
 I don't see anything wrong and I still don't."
 At the same hearing, Gandy claimed that she had destroyed Hoover's personal files only after receiving Gray's approval.
 In a letter submitted to the committee in rebuttal of Gandy's testimony, Gray vehemently denied ever giving such permission.
 Both Gandy's testimony and Gray's letter were included in the committee's final report.